 The samba circle of Pagode Total Block takes place every Sunday at Largo da Saúde in Nazaré.
 There, the groups Catadinho do Samba, Samba Negro Lindo, Samba Mocidad, among others, have played.
 Besides that, in the revelry of 2020, they will be at Carnival on Thursday on the avenue. @blocopagodetotal.
 (71) 3161 – 3512

 At the São Joaquim Fair, the traditional “Samba na Feira” takes place on Sundays from 10am on.
 There are the band Sanfeira, Grupo Bambeia, Samba de Cozinha, Pedaço de cada um, Fora da Mídia, Samba Trator, Samba de Caldeira and there has also been the participation of Gal do Beco.
 Pier of the São Joaquim Fair (Calçada, Salvador, Bahia).

 In Rio Vermelho neighborhood, three houses stand out.
 The Sesi Rio Vermelho Balcony has the “Mondays of Chorinho” Project.
 Get ready for big performances of the choro and MPB classics.
 (Balcony of the Sesi Rio Vermelho, on Mondays, from 7pm on).
 At Casa da Mãe, in front of Casa de Iemanjá, on the waterfront, the Roda de Choro takes place on Thursdays, also with excellent musicians.
-A few months ago, one of Pelourinho’s great classics has gained a new address.
+At the end of 2019, one of Pelourinho’s great classics has gained a new address.
 The Cantina da Lua, now led by Filho Clarindo, opened a bar in Rio Vermelho.
 As expected, it has been frequented by samba lovers in the city.
 It is in Brigadeiro Faria Rocha Square – Rio Vermelho.